“Remember to think of the cost of self-publishing as an investment, not a cost. [A book is] an asset that earns you money long-term.” – Joanna Penn

 Book Publishing Courses

-If you’re new to the game of self-publishing, take a course like Self-Publishing School or join our Mastermind community for everything you need to get started.
+If you’re new to the game of self-publishing, take a course like Self-Publishing School for everything you need to get started.

 You could also look into taking multiple courses on Udemy.
 But again, you can spend a fortune on various courses.
 I would recommend sticking with one course until you complete it and then, after getting your first big win, look at branching out to learn other skills.